 Paired samples t-test

-Select the variables for sample 1 and sample 2, and a possible selection criterion for the data pairs.
-You can use the button to select variables and selection criteria in the variables list.
+Select the variables for sample 1 and sample 2, and a possible filter for the data pairs.
+You can use the button to select variables and filters in the variables list.

-Note that the sample size will always be equal (only cases are included with data available for the two variables).
+The results windows for the paired samples t-test displays the summary statistics of the two samples.
+Note that the sample size will always be equal because only cases are included with data available for the two variables.

-Next the result of the null hypothesis test is displayed.
-If the calculated P-value is less than 0.05, the conclusion is that the mean difference between the paired observations is statistically significantly different from 0.
+If the calculated P-value is less than 0.05, the conclusion is that, statistically, the mean difference between the paired observations is significantly different from 0.

-If you selected the Log transformation option, the program performs the calculations on the logarithms of the observations, but reports the back-transformed summary statistics.
+If you selected the Logarithmic transformation option, the program performs the calculations on the logarithms of the observations, but reports the back-transformed summary statistics.

-For the paired samples t-test, the mean difference and 95% confidence are given on the log-transformed scale.
+For the paired samples t-test, the mean difference and confidence interval are given on the log-transformed scale.